 All federally funded financial aid is restricted to United States citizens and eligible non-citizens as defined by the U.S. Department of Education and the U.S. Department of Homeland Security.

 If Federal Work-Study (FWS) is offered in your financial aid award package, the amount of FWS shown is the maximum amount of money you can expect to earn during the academic year.
-Earnings are paid directly to you based on hours worked and cannot be credited to your account for satisfaction of University fees.
+Earnings are paid directly to you based on hours worked and cannot be credited to your account for the satisfaction of University fees.
 Procedures for job placement will be sent to your Clemson University email account in July.

 Disbursement of this aid, except Federal Work-Study earnings, will be in the form of direct credit to your student account (to satisfy all University fees for the specified academic year unless you have declined automatic crediting in writing to the Office of Student Financial Services).
 Any credit balances created as a result of this aid will be disbursed according to guidelines established by the Office of Student Financial Services.
 Generally, refund checks are available each Friday for aid posted through the previous Friday.

-Gift assistance (scholarships, fellowships and grants) that exceeds tuition, mandatory fees, books and required supplies is subject to U.S. income taxation.
+Gift assistance (scholarships, fellowships, and grants) that exceeds tuition, mandatory fees, books and required supplies is subject to U.S. income taxation.
 Amounts used for room and board are considered taxable income.
 We encourage you to maintain careful records and consult your tax preparer as needed.

 See Clemson University's Non-Discrimination Policy website.